Sitin/the-love-geometry/qa/README.md

 Step 3a.
 Case Sensitive
 -----------------------

-Write test scenarios for main user stories of Noisly application.
+Write test scenarios for main functionality of Noisly application.
 Organise your scenarios in suites.
 Prioritize your tests.

 You can skip this step if you want to use [Cucumber](https://cucumber.io/docs/reference) you can skip this task and